zafs23/MentalHealthCare/README.md

 Website: shuni.org
 ```
 #### 10. Identity Inclusion
-*“Identity Inclusion’ works towards creating a society that is inclusive of people with psycho-social disabilities.
+<span style="color:Green">*“Identity Inclusion’ works towards creating a society that is inclusive of people with psycho-social disabilities.
 The focus on psycho-social disabilities as opposed to mental ‘illness’ is to acknowledge and address the pervasive stereotypes, attitudes and barriers faced by people suffering from mental health issues, learning/developmental disabilities, or conditions such as epilepsy and cerebral palsy”*
 ```markdown
 Services: Psychosocial Support, Advocacy & Awareness,Technology for Inclusion,Capacity Building.
 Address: House – 147, Block–D, Road-6, Mohanagar Project, Rampura